sagarjaid/aipm/RECALL_SETUP.md

 ## Prerequisites

-1. A Recall.ai account with API access
+1. A Recall.ai account with API access (us-west-2 region)
 2. Google Meet meeting URL
 3. Your AI interface running at `https://aipm.so/ai`